A-G green lights Benjamin Netanyahu to form gov’t despite indictment

 Until now, the High Court had rejected most petitions as premature based on the idea that it was unknown whether Netanyahu would be tasked to form the next government.

-With the deal between Netanyahu and Blue and White party leader Benny Gantz, that issue moved from theoretical to imminent.
+With the deal between Netanyahu and Gantz, that issue moved from theoretical to imminent.

 However, during one of the petitions, Mandelblit and the High Court did delve into aspects of the merits and gave strong hints that they would voice disapproval of Netanyahu for failing to step down voluntarily, while throwing up their hands that current Knesset law does not require forcing him out prior to conviction.